cosinekitty/astronomy/source/csharp/README.md

 of orbit around the Earth.

-This function calculates a pair of perpendicular libration angles, one representing rotation of the Moon in eclitpic longitude `elon`, the other in ecliptic latitude `elat`, both relative to the Moon's mean Earth-facing position.
+This function calculates a pair of perpendicular libration angles, one representing rotation of the Moon in ecliptic longitude `elon`, the other in ecliptic latitude `elat`, both relative to the Moon's mean Earth-facing position.

 This function also returns the geocentric position of the Moon